Seagate/cortx/doc/scaleout/Configuring_CORTX_Components.rst

 4. Keep the instance name (s3-instance-x) for each instance unique, increment x by 1 with increase in instance.

 5. Increment the port number (28081) for all the instances by 1.
-Repeat these steps for nodes 2 & 3 as explained in the next two steps.
+Add these entries for the nodes 2 and 3 based on steps 6 and 7.

 6. Copy the above **N** edited instances and paste it below.
 Change the IP address of these instances to the IP of Node 2.
 Then, keep the instance name (s3-instance-x) for each instance unique, incrementing x by 1.